eslint/rfcs/designs/2023-rule-performance-dashboard/README.md

 - `lintOrder` (order number): Lint order of file
 - `lintTimePerRule` (ms): Lint time of file per rule

-Below is an expert of a sample for the 5th file that was linted in the sample project:
+Below is an excerpt of a sample for the 5th file that was linted in the sample project:

 ```json
     {